1. Business is such a broad umbrella. How could/should a student determine if a business degree is right for them?

 Acknowledgement: I got some great ideas for this blog by discussing with Baker College business program directors and faculty including Dr. Polly Bashore, Mrs. Debra Bechtel, Dr. Amy DeSonia, and Dr. Tomeika Williams.

-If you’d like to learn more about BC’s College of Business, visit our program page.
+If you’d like to learn more about Baker College’s College of Business, visit our program page.